luanpontolio/game-farming/README.md

 #### Contracts Design

-- Pausable: Pausable: The contract pauses the rewards distribution by the owner(`RewardsDistribution`).
+- Pausable: The contract pauses the rewards distribution by the owner(`RewardsDistribution`).
 - RewardsDistributionRecipient: To add and verify a new RewardsDistribution.
 - YieldFarmingWithNFT: Primarily contract.
 Its initialization parameters have cared for `RewardsToken`, `StakeToken`, and `RewardsDistribution`.
 In its initialized state with the `RKN` distribution period of seven days(only the `RewardsDistribution` has the authority to change the period).
 If staked a new NFT in the contract, the `_totalSupply` receives `1 ether`(for each successful `stake`), and the user increases their balance for each NFT added.